 If a principal wishes to give an agent limited powers over a specific item, a limited POA comes in handy.
 It lays out the powers to be handed over, which are to be acted on only if the principal is unavailable or unable to act.

 Unless a revocation notice is sent to the agent and affected third parties, the limited POA stays in place.

 3. New Jersey POA For Bank Account Matters Law

 This is a special POA allowing a principal to give an agent specific powers.
 The agent gets the authority to act on specific matters if the agent is unavailable or unable to act.
 For revocation, the principal has to issue a written revocation notice to the agent and third parties acting under the directives of the agent.

 Which type of POA do you need?
 Whether you live in Newark, Jersey City, Paterson, Elizabeth, Edison, Toms River, Clifton, Trenton, Brick Township or any other city of New Jersey, we have different types of free power of attorney forms available online and at no extra cost.
-Contact us for yours.
+Fill out the form above to get started.

 Print or download in minutes.